-Read 1000 Books with your child before he/she begins Junior Kindergarten!
+Read 1000 Books with your child before they begin Junior Kindergarten!

 Print out the Challenge Sheet and mark a dot with an X each time you read a book.
 Cross off each dot to record your 100 books read!

 Then print more sheets until you get to 1000!

-each book you read Cross off a circle for Complete 10 sheets to get to 1000 books!
+each book you read.
+Cross off a circle for Complete 10 sheets to get to 1000 books!

-Read 100 Books with your Toddler before Junior Kindergarten!
+Read 100 Books (per page) with your Toddler before Junior Kindergarten!